 - For more information on the characteristics of sex offenders, go to Facts About Sex Offenders

 - For more information on adult sexual assaults see Prevent Rape

 Who must register and for how long?

-- Beginning on January 1, 2021, Senate Bill 384 transitioned California’s lifetime sex offender registration schema to a tier-based schema.
+- In January of 2017, the California legislature passed Senate Bill 384.
+Beginning on January 1, 2021, SB 384 changed California’s lifetime sex offender registration system to mandate registration based on three different “tiers.”
 (For more information on SB 384 please go to: https://oag.ca.gov/sites/all/files/agweb/pdfs/csor/registrant-faqs.pdf)

-- SB 384 established three tiers of registration for adult registrants for periods of 10 years, 20 years, and life, and two tiers of registration for juvenile registrants for periods of 5 years and 10 years.
+- SB 384 established three tiers of registration for adult registrants for periods of 10 years, 20 years, and life, and two tiers of registration for juvenile registrations for periods of 5 and 10 years.

 - SB 384 allows the registrant to petition the Superior Court or Juvenile Court for termination of their sex offender registration requirement on or after their next birthday after July 1, 2021, following the expiration of their mandated minimum registration period.
-(If you or someone you know needs more information on filing an SB 384 petition please go to the San Diego Public Defender’s Fresh Start Program website: https://www.sandiegocounty.gov/content/sdc/public_defender/PC290_Relief_FAQ.html#1)
+The San Diego County District Attorney's Office will ensure that specially trained prosecutors are assigned to petitions that are submitted to our office, as well as support victims who may have any questions about the new process.
+If you have been a victim of a sexual assault, you can reach out to our victim advocates for support and guidance at (619) 531-4041.